Kenny Smith explains the Jet Academy, his new online basketball camp for kids

 At the end of August, Smith made news when he walked off the set of Inside the NBA on air to show solidarity with NBA players protesting the police shooting of Jacob Blake.
 My interview with Smith was recorded at the end of July.
 But something he said then about social justice issues and professional athletes rings just as true now.

-During a discussion about restarting the NBA season, Smith addressed some people's worries that the restart could distract from the social issues and discussions about Black Lives Matter going on at the time.
-He felt that those issues are too significant to be overshadowed by basketball.
+During a discussion about restarting the NBA season, Smith addressed some people's worries that the restart could distract from the social issues and discussions about Black Lives Matter that were going on.
+He felt that those issues were too significant to be overshadowed by basketball.

 "These social issues didn't start with any celebrity or any sports figure.
 I don't think they could distract it.
 They could enhance it," said Smith.
 "These issues are too big.
 They're too worldwide.
 And it needs to be heard.
 I don't think that anyone can stop this movement.
 I don't think any distraction or any game can make it stop."

-Over the course of 25 minutes, we talk about how building the Jet Academy made Smith obsessed with live streaming technology.
-We also discuss his two NBA Championships, The Last Dance about Michael Jordan, the quarantined NBA restart at Disney World also called "The Bubble" and, of course, what it's like working with Ernie Johnson, Charles Barkley and Shaquille O'Neal on Inside The NBA.
+Over the course of 25 minutes, we talked about how building the Jet Academy made Smith obsessed with livestreaming technology.
+We also discussed his two NBA championships; The Last Dance, about Michael Jordan; the quarantined NBA restart at Disney World, also called "The Bubble"; and, of course, what it's like working with Ernie Johnson, Charles Barkley and Shaquille O'Neal on Inside The NBA.

 Listen to my entire conversation with Smith on Spotify or Apple Podcasts.
 You can find out more information about the Jet Academy on its website.
 You can subscribe to I'm So Obsessed on your favorite podcast app.
 In each episode, I catch up with an artist, actor or creator to learn about work, career and current obsessions.